nopnop2002/esp-idf-ssd1306/AnimationDemo/README.md

 I borrowed the BIT MAP data from [here](https://www.mischianti.org/2021/07/14/ssd1306-oled-display-draw-images-splash-and-animations-2/).

 __Wire cables should be as short as possible.__

-__Flip upside down cannot be enabled.__

 I used a 10 cm wire cable.
 However, it is sometimes affected by noise.

+__Flip upside down cannot be enabled.__

+The SPI interface operates faster than the I2C interface.
+For SPI interfaces, there has a latency period between frames.
+By making this smaller, you can display it even faster.